-The Fuel, Volt, Amp, Speed and Tach gauges are electrically programmable.
-Signals from vehicle sensors are received by the Speed-Tach and Amp-Volt boards and are transmitted to the Data Recording Board for processing and recording.
+The Fuel, Volt and Amp gauges are electrically programmable.
+Signals from vehicle sensors are received by the Amp-Volt board and are transmitted to the Data Recording Board for processing and recording.
 The Data Recording Board sends variable frequency square waves to each gauge which causes the needle to point to the appropriate location on the dial face.